 Your grade for the class will be based on three major exams (including a comprehensive final exam), class participation, maps and oral stories, questions from pop quizzes over the reading, and collected homework.
 Three maps and three oral story reports are assigned; five of the six are required; one map (and perhaps a fourth story) is extra credit.
 The maps (explained below) and the oral story reports are done for two points each.
 Students will be assigned three or four stories from the Old Testament to present orally to the class.
 The oral presentation count up to two points each.
 Stories should contain enough details that will help the class remember the stories and the details within them.
 Students may also earn extra credit by attending Tour of Israel powerpoint presentations (one point each).
 These will be at 7pm on the first Tuesday of Sept., Oct., and Nov. in room 05.
 Exam questions can come from the lectures or assigned readings from either those assigned in class or the Old Testament.
 The final exam will cover material from the whole course.

 Ten points will be given for class participation.
-One point will be deducted for each class hour missed (counting each class as 1 hour), including those missed for illness.
+Beginning with week two, one-third point will be deducted for each non-test class period in which the student fails to bring his or her Bible to class.
+Failure to actively work with one's group will result in the same lost.
+Beginning with week one, one point will be deducted for each class hour missed (counting each class as 1 hour), including those missed for illness.
 The only exception to this will be those who miss on official school business and have an official notice to this effect; up to five such absences will not count against the student's grade if the student has no unexcused absences.
 Two grace hours will be given to all students to allow for absences due to illness and excused absences for official school business.
 Note well: Grace hours will be applied first to excused absences.

 Class handouts and homework are found on the Internet at: "http://bterry.com/otsurvey/".
 Homework may be printed out, done early, and turned in up to a week before the due date if the student knows of an absence that is coming up.
 Late homework is not accepted.